 The agenda of each meeting shall be prepared and distributed in advance by the Faculty Senate Officers.
 Any matter submitted by a member to the Secretary shall be placed upon the agenda of the next regular meeting.

-In the event that the absence from campus of a significant number of members of the Senate makes holding an in-person meeting impracticable, the Faculty Senate may meet . meeting subject to the same procedural rules, including establishing a quorum, with such minor technical adaptations as are necessary to conduct business electronically.
+In the event that the absence from campus of a significant number of members of the Senate makes holding an in-person meeting impracticable, the Faculty Senate may meet virtually or by electronic means.
+Virtual meetings are subject to the same procedural rules, including establishing a quorum, with such minor technical adaptations as are necessary to conduct business electronically.
 For votes normally done anonymously, such as elections of officers, an online voting or survey service may replace paper ballots, subject to the condition that all voting members of the Faculty Senate have access to the appropriate platform(s), that vote outcomes are recorded, and that adequate time for voting is allowed.
 For votes conducted with such a service, the Faculty Senate Executive Committee will determine and announce a voting period, which should generally allow two business days for responses.
 Votes may be reviewed and verified by the Faculty Senate administrator.
 If less than a majority of the Senate submits a vote, the motion will be tabled due to lack of quorum.
-A summary of the motion and results of th
+A summary of the motion and results of the

 vote will be recorded and reported in the Journal of the Faculty Senate.
 Electronic discussion contributions are subject to open records requests.

-In the event that urgent, time-sensitive matters requiring action on the part of the full Faculty Senate arise (i.e., situations that preclude the customary month separating discussion and voting), as determined by a two-thirds majority of the Faculty Senate Executive Committee, the Faculty Senate Executive Committee may offer a motion to the Faculty Senate to be discussed should be announced in accordance with open meetings laws.
+In the event that urgent, time-sensitive matters requiring action on the part of the full Faculty Senate arise (i.e., situations that preclude the customary month separating discussion and voting), as determined by a two-thirds majority of the Faculty Senate Executive Committee, the Faculty Senate Executive Committee may offer a motion to the Faculty Senate to be discussed virtually.
+Meetings should be announced in accordance with open meetings laws.
 The motion may be voted on during such a meeting in accordance with the bylaws and established procedures.
 For motions to be adopted before the customary month separating discussion and voting, they must be passed by a two-thirds majority of the Faculty Senate.

 COMMITTEES: